eclipse-tractusx/portal-assets/docs/05. Service(s)/02. Service Release Process/index.md

 This chapter describes the service release process.

 How to get there?
 Access the "Service Publish Process" via the "Service Release Process" or via the "Service Management" page.
-Both sub-menus are available via the top menu "Servie Management".
+Both sub-menus are available via the top menu "Service Management".

 <br>
 <br>